mikechristle/ThinkErcize/README.md

 ### Which Arrow
 The purpose of this game is to determine the direction of the arrow at the center of the 5 arrow pattern.

+### Word Color
+In this game you must determine if the meaning of the word on the left matches the color of the word on the right.

+## Installation
+This game requires python 3.10 and pygame 2.1 or better.
+Download all the files to a directory on your computer.

+Type: python thinker.py